piano-miles/SPANet/docs/TTBar.md

 ## `ttbar` Example Dataset

-We provide in this repository a small example file which contains ~10,000 `ttbar` events to demonstrate the dataset structure.
+We provide in this repository a small example file that contains ~10,000 `ttbar` events to demonstrate the dataset structure.
 This file is located in `data/full_hadronic_ttbar/example.h5`.

 You can example HDF5 file structure with the following command: ``